 While standardization is important for all types of business processes, it is essential for the high-stakes processes and workflows managed by procurement teams.

 Some processes remain contained within a single department.
 This is not the case with procurement processes, which typically require input or action from a variety of internal stakeholders, some of whom are not part of the procurement team and who may be part of another department altogether.

 External stakeholders are also critical, as vendors, suppliers, and logistics providers also play key roles in the procurement process.
 This makes it especially important for procurement teams to have the time and tools to build the partnerships that drive an effective procurement strategy.

 Because procurement is such a collaborative effort, teams need centralized avenues to receive feedback from all stakeholders.
 This feedback helps them identify opportunities to improve and optimize their processes and workflows.
 It also makes the procurement team aware of problematic patterns such as high error rates, consistently broken handoffs, and issues with SLAs or data silos.

-Low-code automation fuses automation capabilities with a low-code framework.
+No-code automation fuses automation capabilities with a no-code framework.
 This allows teams to stay nimble and adaptive so that they can respond quickly to changes in their supply chain or their processes.

 Procurement teams access features and modify their forms, workflows, and processes using a visual interface, which dispenses with the inconvenience of sending every change request to IT.
 Similarly, automation can be configured quickly and easily without the need for IT intervention.

-To be clear: low-code automation keeps the IT team in control, but it allows procurement teams more flexibility and access than many legacy systems.
+To be clear: no-code automation keeps the IT team in control, but it allows procurement teams more flexibility and access than many legacy systems.

 6. Talented people